Adobe Acrobat Reader software is needed to read and print out these forms.

 The Mining Operation Annual Report(s) (Annual Report), form MRRC-2; are available for all mine operators.
 In addition, DMR also accepts electronic payments in the form of an electronic check using the Online Payment System.
 Annual Reports that are submitted online require a login code.
 The login code(s) are mailed out to all mine operators and designated agents starting in May each year.
 If you do not receive a letter with your login code, you are still responsible to file your Annual Report and pay the associated reporting fee by the July deadline using the appropriate form listed above.

-Please note: User codes cannot be provided over the telephone.
+Please note: User codes cannot always be provided over the telephone.
 If you wish to participate in the Online Annual Reporting System, but have not received your login code by mid-May, please call this office at (916) 323-9198.

 Whether you chose to file your Annual Report online or through the United States Postal Service, you are responsible to file the Annual Report and pay the associated reporting fee by July 1, 2020.